Frequently Asked Questions

 Optimizing brain health is important at every age but the fact is most people really only start to think about it in their 70s or 80s when they start to experience “senile moments” or see friends or family affected.

-We know dementia changes start decades prior to symptoms so for optimal prevention we ideally start in the 40s or 50s, even sooner if you think you have a significant family history.
+Dementia changes start in the brain decades prior to symptoms.
+Optimal prevention ideally starts in the 40s, even sooner if you think you have a family history.
 For women, intervening before or during early menopause is particularly beneficial.

 -